washingtonstateuniversity/WSU-Web-Provisioner/README.md

 * `wsuwp-production.conf` for the production environment of the WSUWP Platform.
 * `wsuwp-vagrant.conf` for the development environment of the WSUWP Platform.
-* `wsuwp-indie-production.conf` for the production environment for the server containing individual WordPress sites.
+* `wsuwp-indie.conf` for both the production and development environment for the server containing individual WordPress sites.
-* `wsuwp-indie-vagrant.conf` for the development environment containing individual WordPress sites.

 ## Provisioning